 However, it can take longer if:

 - There is a related lawsuit;

 - You need to provide the court with more documents.

-Chapter 13 Bankruptcy Requires That You Make Payments
+Chapter 13 Bankruptcy Requires You to Make Payments

-If you make enough money, you might be able to file for Chapter 13 bankruptcy.
-This would require you to pay smaller payments over a period of a few years.
-The court will work with you to create a payment plan that will be handled by a trustee.
+If you make enough money, you can file for Chapter 13 bankruptcy in Florida.
+This would require you to make smaller payments over a few years.
+The court will work with you to create a payment plan that a trustee will handle.
 This representative will take your payments and give them to your creditors.